Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

 Let $M$ be a polynomial-time nondeterministic Turing machine.
-Since $M$ can be regarded as both a polynomial-time nondeterministic Turing machine working under the ``there exists at least one accepting path" condition and a ${\rm co}\mathcal{NP}$ machine working under the ``there exists no accepting path" condition, we strictly distinguish, in the following context, between these two situations in which the use of symbols.
-Namely, we use the notation to mean that polynomial-time nondeterministic Turing machine $M$ accepts (respectively, rejects) the input $w$; we use the notation to mean that ${\rm co}\mathcal{NP}$ machine $M$ accepts (respectively, rejects) the input $w$.
+Since $M$ may be viewed either as a polynomial-time nondeterministic Turing machine operating under the ``there exists at least one accepting path" condition or as a ${\rm co}\mathcal{NP}$ machine operating under the ``there exists no accepting path" condition, we carefully distinguish the two situations by means of notation.
+We write to mean that the polynomial-time nondeterministic Turing machine $M$ accepts (respectively, rejects) the input $w$; we write to mean that ${\rm co}\mathcal{NP}$ machine $M$ accepts (respectively, rejects) the input $w$.